billbudge/WebEditorFramework/examples/functioncharts/README.md

 # Functioncharts: Diagrams of Computation
 Functioncharts are a graphical programming language, using a "node and wire" graph to represent programs.
 This repository contains the source code for a Web Editor that runs in a browser and can create Functionchart graphs.
 There is no support yet for compiling, executing and debugging these programs.
 Functioncharts are inspired by [Statecharts](../statecharts/README.md).
-"Flowcharts" would have been a great name for these, but here we are.
+"Flowcharts" would have been a great name for these, but that name is taken.

 Many "node and wire" programming systems have been built.
 However, most are either domain-specific, or are intended for non-programmers building small, simple programs.
 Like Statecharts, Functioncharts use hierarchy and abstraction to increase the power and economy of the notation.
 The ambitious goal is for Functioncharts to be equivalent in expressiveness and power to conventional textual programming languages.